InfoSecInnovations/concierge/README.md

 ## Usage

 Once you have completed the installation process, Shabti will be running on localhost:15130 or the host and port you selected during setup.
-It can take a couple of minutes for the containers to be ready after install or relaunch.
+It can take a little while for the containers to be ready after install or relaunch, especially on the first launch as the API needs to pull the embeddings model.

-## Configuring Authentication and Authorization
+## Using Security Features

+Currently Shabti is using self-signed HTTPS certificates to secure connections.
+In the future we will add more options to use your own certificates and/or install the generated ones.
+For the moment you should just ignore the warnings in the web browser, in some browsers you have to expand the warning first in order to proceed.

-If you chose to enable login and access controls during installation, you will have to configure the Keycloak instance we have provided to set up some users with the appropriate permissions.
+If you chose to enable security during installation, you will have to configure the Keycloak instance we have provided to set up some users with the appropriate permissions.

 Start by opening up https://localhost:8443 in your browser.
 Here you should see the Keycloak login page, input the username `admin` and the password you set during installation.